marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/lcobound.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: LCOBOUND, coarray, lower bound

 .. _lcobound:

-.. index:: LCOBOUND

-.. index:: coarray, lower bound

 LCOBOUND --- Lower codimension bounds of an array
 *************************************************